-Accounting of Preferred Shares

-The Company had classified the Preferred Shares in the mezzanine equity of the consolidated balance sheets as they are contingently redeemable at the options of the holders.
+From 2013 to 2015, the Company has issued several rounds of preferred shares (the "Preferred Shares") to certain investors.
+In June 2016, all outstanding convertible preferred shares were automatically converted to Class B ordinary shares immediately upon the completion of the Company's initial public offering.
+The Company classified the Preferred Shares in the mezzanine equity of the consolidated balance sheets as they are contingently redeemable at the options of the holders.
 In addition, the Company recorded accretions on the Preferred Shares to the redemption value from the issuance dates to the earliest redemption dates.
 The accretions were recorded against retained earnings, or in the absence of retained earnings, by charges against additional paid-in capital.
 Once additional paid-in capital had been exhausted, additional charges were recorded by increasing the accumulated deficit.
 Each issuance of the Preferred Shares was recognized at the respective issue price at the date of issuance net of issuance costs.
-The issuance costs for Series A, Series B, Series C and Series D Preferred Shares were RMB218, RMB181, RMB3,883 and RMB1,997, respectively.